 How does Anatomy Trains work?

 The program is made up of 12 sessions which are best received every one to two weeks.
-Each of the sessions includes postural and movement assessment before applying the hands-on techniques.
-You do not have to commit to all 12 sessions straight off in fact the first four sessions are good as an introduction to the work and you can greatly benefit from just receiving the first four sessions.
-Once you have committed beyond the first four sessions it is advised to complete the full program for best results.
+Each of the sessions includes postural and movement assessment before applying hands-on techniques.
+You do not have to commit to all 12 sessions straight away, as you can can sign up to the shorter 3 session series which is a great introduction to the work with great benefits too.

 The Anatomy Trains is a tool that enables the (ATSI) practitioner to see the soft tissue connections throughout the body.
 Anatomy Trains Structural Integration aims to integrate all these parts so we can move through life more efficiently.